dmpcd/dmpcd/README.md

-# Hi, I'm Praveen Dissanayaka 👋
+# Hi, I'm Praveen Chalanamini Dissanayaka 👋

 I'm an **Electronics and Telecommunication Engineering** undergraduate at the **University of Moratuwa** 🎓.
 I have a strong passion for turning knowledge into impactful projects 🚀, especially in the fields of: